mahamkhawar/DH110-22F-Demo/assignment03/README.md

 ### Step 3  Pick an qualitative research method
 Methods:
 - I decided to use the method of an individual interview that would include overt observation of the participant.

 ### Step 4 Plan the details
-Contextual Inquiry Guide
+- Contextual Inquiry Guide
+- I will collect notes via video recording, similar to how I did in the pilot testing.
+Zoom, the recording platform I will use, will be able to both record the interviewee's face and their control of the screen.

 ### Step 5 Conduct the research
 Contextual Inquiry Guide with transcriptions
+Link to video recording
+Interesting quotes and insights and insights from the interview:

 ### Step 6 Organize/Documentation
 Reflection